Shadush/borg/js.md

 * const variables inchangeables.
 Can be mutable : can change the content but cannot reassign an array or a value
 * let variables : changeables
 # Proprety
+* Arrays :
     * .length : number of items
     * .pop : remove last item
     * .push : rajoute à la fin
+    * .shift : remove from start
+    * .unshift : add to start
+    * concat : merge arrays
+    * includes : look for a value
+    * indexOf : just like string.indexOf
+    * reverse : reverse an array
+    * slice : copies a portion on an array
+    * splice : removes/replaces elements
+    * sort : sorts an array
 * update une array -> variable [3] = 'mot';
 * new Array
 * parseInt(); renvoi un entier